-Unlike some towns, Heath Springs isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Heath Springs are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Heath Springs is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Heath Springs is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Heath Springs who work in food service (13.19%), healthcare suport services (12.58%), and office and administrative support (9.51%).

 The percentage of adults in Heath Springs with college degrees is slightly lower than the national average of 21.84% for all communities.
 16.02% of adults in Heath Springs have a bachelor's degree or advanced degree.